rauhs/klang/README.md

 ;; Most of the following macro calls emit ZERO code so these are just macros ;; that drive your compilation.

-;; By default this is setup:
+;; This is the default setup:
+;; It means we call `klang.core.log!` function when logging.
 (macros/logger! 'klang.core/log!)

-;; But you could also have your own log function being called:
+;; But for production you can change this to your own log function being ;; called:
 (macros/logger! 'your.app.logging/send-to-server-on-error!)

-;; This adds the filename & line number of every log call:
+;; This adds the filename & line number to every log call:
 (macros/add-form-meta! :line :file)

 ;; This adds the environment (local bindings) to every log call